mturk/svcbatch/docs/examples/jbosseap.md

 Before executing [winservice](jbosseap/winservice.bat) edit `winservice.bat`
 and modify `DEFAULT_SERVICE_NAME` `SERVICE_DISPLAY`, `SERVICE_DESCIPTION`
-and `DEFAULT_SERVER_MODE` variables to match the exact version you are using.
+and `SERVER_MODE` variables to match the exact version you are using.

 To create a service type: